 Nailing the Design Phase

-When designing your structure, think about the conditions and requirements of your planned shed.
-Will it need to withstand driving rains?
+When designing your structure, consider the conditions and requirements of your planned shed.
+For example, will it need to withstand driving rains?
 Have the support in place for heavy loads?
 Protect from horizontal winds or constant, glaring sun?